Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 It combines the usability of Python with the performance of C++/C and the safety of Rust.

-It uses the *Python syntax* model: it already can run a lot of Python code.
+It uses the *Python syntax and semantics* model: it already can run a lot of Python code.
 It will eventually become a *superset of Python*, able to execute all existing Python code, as well as specific Mojo code.
     Why?
     - Because Python is one of the (if not the) most popular language(s) (2023 Aug: the number one language in the [Tiobe index](https://www.tiobe.com/tiobe-index/), and it was the Tiobe top language in 2020-21).
     - Because Python is the number one language used in machine learning and AI projects.
+This makes it easy for Python-savvy developers to learn and use it almost immediately.

 ## 1.1 Write everything in one language
 Mojo aims to to solve the three-language problem in current AI-research and industry.